 Be sure to include a change of clothes in with your hospital bag.
 And not just any clothes.
 Have clothes that are comfortable to wear over your surgery area.

-Having surgery can be scary especially to your kids.
-Sometimes kids are too young to understand what is happening, but let them know changes are approaching will better prepare them.
+Having surgery can be scary, especially for your kids.
+Sometimes kids are too young to understand what is happening, but letting them know changes are approaching will better prepare them.
 Let them know about the surgery, but in terms, they can understand.
 Tell them what to expect while you’re having surgery and during recovery.
 Be sure to include who will be caring for them, where they will stay during your surgery, how long your procedure will take, and how long recovery takes.
 Comfort them and tell them you know it sounds scary, but everything will be alright.